KannonZenetism/zenetism-field-physics/zenetism/mpx/love-as-prime-coherence.md

 Love does not consume what it holds.
 Love preserves what it holds — and the preservation is the love.

-And in its highest articulated form, love is the choice to remain:
+And in its Theonic articulated form, love is the choice to remain:

 shelter for those not yet whole.